Amazon Prime UK Video review 2022

 Amazon Fire TV Stick 4K Ultra HD with Alexa Voice Remote

 As the name suggests, this is a 4K version of the Fire TV Stick.
 It's a bit bigger than the standard version at 108mm in length compared to 85.9mm, but plugs into your TV's HDMI socket just the same.
 And it costs about a tenner more.

 The most obvious difference between the two devices is that the 4K stick allows you to stream in Ultra HD, with High Dynamic Range and Dolby Vision.
-It also supports Dolby Atmos sound (on selected titles) and has a bigger processor than the standard Fire TV Stick – a Quad-core 1.7 GHz processor to be exact compared to a Quad-core 1.3 GHz – but the same 8GB memory.
+It also supports Dolby Atmos sound (on selected titles).
+However, both devices use the same chipset – a 1.7 GHz quad-core processor – and have the same 8GB memory

-As well as the channels that can be added on to a standard Amazon Prime Video subscription, there are also thousands of movies and TV shows that you can buy or rent.
+Alongside the channels you can add to a standard Amazon Prime Video subscription, there are also thousands of movies and TV shows that you can buy or rent.
 It’s a quirk of the Prime Video interface that you are shown movies only available to rent or buy alongside those included in your Prime subscription, although you can filter these out if you wish.

 Packages and bundles